Blueprint, Tech for Nonprofits

 National Black Justice Coalition

-National Black Justice Coalition, or NBJC, is a civil rights organization based in Washington, D.C., dedicated to empowering Black LGBTQ+/SGL people and ending racism, homophobia, and stigma, through federal public policy advocacy, coalition building, research, and education.
+NBJC is a Washington, DC civil rights org dedicated to empowering Black LGBTQ+/SGL people through federal public policy advocacy, coalition building, research, and education.

 I designed a platform 0-1 to further NBJC’s community organization efforts, promote events, and otherwise be a general resource in the Black LGBTQ+ space.